 The law had its genesis in a series of dialogues on security that began in 2010.
-Facilitated by the Center for Civic Collaboration (CCC-part of the international network of Partners for Democratic Change), the first Dialogue for Citizen Security with a Focus on Human Rights included the participation of some 80 nongovernmental organizations and had the goal of finding points of commonality on which to base a legislative agenda.
-Six civil and academic organizations served as the core group that convoked the process: CIDE, a public university; the Institute for Security and Democracy, INSYDE; FUNDAR, a center for research and analysis; México SOS; the Juárez Observatory for Public Security and Social Security, an umbrella group of civil organizations in Ciudad Juárez; and the Network of Public Security Experts.
+Facilitated by the Center for Civic Collaboration (CCC-part of the international network of Partners for Democratic Change), the first Dialogue for Citizen Security with a Focus on Human Rights included the participation of some 80 non-governmental organizations and had the goal of finding points of commonality on which to base a legislative agenda.
+Six civil and academic organizations served as the core group that convoked the process: CIDE, a public university; the Institute for Security and Democracy, INSYDE; FUNDAR, a center for research and analysis; México S.O.S., and the Juárez Observatory for Public Security and Social Security, an umbrella group of civil organizations in Ciudad Juárez, and the Network of Public Security Experts.

-Three lines of desired legislative action emerged: a reform that would add citizen advisers to the national security council; judicial reform; and a law to protect victims.
+Three lines of desired legislative action emerged: a reform that would add citizen advisors to the national security council; judicial reform; and a law to protect victims.
 The third of these became the priority.
 Additional dialogues in 2011 brought lawmakers, academic experts, and victims to the table, as well.
 The CCC helped facilitate the technical aspects of creating a legislative proposal for a victims' law-ensuring that the victims themselves had a say in the law that would affect them personally.
 Simultaneously, the Calderón administration prepared its own proposal for a victims' law.
 A third proposal came from the National Autonomous University of Mexico (UNAM).
 But the law that gained momentum in Congress and passed both the House and Senate in April 2012 was the law created through the joint work of victims, civil society, academics, and lawmakers-the General Law of Victims.
 According to the reforms executed in May, states are required to create secondary laws in harmony with the federal law.
-As of August 2013, only Morelos had passed a law that squares with the federal statute; Nuevo León, Baja California, and Jalisco have presented initiatives.20 articulates victims' rights in a way that is currently lacking.
-Octavio Amezcua Noriega, defense director of the Mexican Commission for the Defense and Promotion of Human Rights (CMDPDH), has argued "the current system of rights and obligations in Mexican law does not offer the regulatory framework necessary to provide an integral solution for victims."21 Sicilia called the law "a first step toward justice," but added, "like any first step, it's not enough."
-It is more than anything-a call to action.
+As of August 2013, only Morelos had passed a law that squares with the federal statute; Nuevo Leon, Baja California, and Jalisco have presented initiatives.20

+In many respects, the law reasserts rights that victims of crime in Mexico are already supposed to have-rights that are rarely enforced and routinely violated, or are in other cases inadequate to victims' needs.
+Still, the law consolidates and articulates victims' rights in a way that is currently lacking.
+Octavio Amezcua Noriega, defense director of the Mexican Commission for the Defense and Promotion of Human Rights (CMDPDH), has argued "...the current system of rights and obligations in Mexican law does not offer the regulatory framework necessary to provide an integral solution for victims."21 Sicilia called the law "a first step toward justice" but added, "like any first step, it's not enough."
+It is-more than anything-a call to action.
 Without action by Congress and the new administration to make the law effective, and the full participation of Mexican institutions to make it functional, Sicilia said, "the General Law of Victims will be only dead letter."